Beginners Search Checklist

 - Register with the International Soundex Reunion Registry (ISRR).

-- Find out if the state where you were born has an adoption registry
+- Find out if the state where you were born has an adoption registry and register.
+If your family is seeking you, they also would have been encouraged to register.

 (click here for general information on state adoption laws in the U.S.)